rackerlabs/docs-developer-blog/_posts/2019-02-13-install-and-configure-Forms-and-Reports-for-high-availability-on-OEL.md

 ogDescription: "This blog shows you how to install and configure Forms and Reports version 12.2.1.3.0 on Oracle Enterprise Linux (OEL) version 7.2 server to ensure high availability."
 ---

-This blog shows you how to install and configure of Oracle&reg; Forms and Reports version 12.2.1.3.0 on Oracle Enterprise Linux (OEL&reg;) version 7.2 server to ensure high availability.
+This blog shows you how to install and configure Oracle&reg; Forms and Reports version 12.2.1.3.0 on Oracle Enterprise Linux (OEL) version 7.2 server to ensure high availability.

 <!-- more -->